Hereford College: Grounds

 The original five dorms are arranged in rows of two, two, and one, ascending a hillside.
 Left to right, from the bottom to the top, they are Weedon, Whyburn, Malone, Norris, and Johnson.
 Unfortunately, Hereford Residential College, which was originally composed of these five dorms, has now been reduced to Norris and Whyburn alone.
-The remaining dorms, Johnson, Malone and Weedon, currently operate as primary first year housing.
+The remaining dorms, Johnson, Malone and Weedon, currently operate as upperclass housing.
 The Senior Resident of Hereford lives in the basement floor of Whyburn.
 Vaughan House is where the principal of Hereford College lives.
 The basement of the building is known as the Hereford Hub and has space available for student activities.
 Runk Hall is the dining facility.

 The buildings were named after the following faculty members at the university.